zcoo/fluss/website/docs/install-deploy/deploying-distributed-cluster.md

 ## Fluss Setup

-This part will describe how to set up Fluss cluster consisting of one coordinator server and multiple tablet servers across three machines.
-Suppose you have three nodes have ip address:
+This part will describe how to set up a Fluss cluster consisting of one CoordinatorServer and multiple TabletServers across four machines.
+Suppose you have four nodes in a `192.168.10/24` subnet with the following IP address assignment:
+- Node0: `192.168.10.100`
-- Node1: `192.168.10.1`
+- Node1: `192.168.10.101`
-- Node2: `192.168.10.2`
+- Node2: `192.168.10.102`
-- Node3: `192.168.10.3`
+- Node3: `192.168.10.103`

-Node1 will deploy the CoordinatorServer and one TabletServer, Node2 and Node3 will deploy one TabletServer.
+Node0 will deploy a CoordinatorServer instance.
+Node1, Node2 and Node3 will deploy one TabletServer instance, respectively.

 ### Preparation

-1. Make sure ZooKeeper has been deployed, and assuming the ZooKeeper address is `192.168.10.99:2181`. see [Running zookeeper cluster](https://zookeeper.apache.org/doc/r3.6.0/zookeeperStarted.html#sc_RunningReplicatedZooKeeper) to deploy a distributed ZooKeeper.
+1. Make sure ZooKeeper has been deployed.
+We assume that ZooKeeper listens on `192.168.10.199:2181`.

 2. Download Fluss